How to Clean and Lubricate Brake Calipers on a Motorcycle

 1. What is the purpose of brake calipers?

 Brake calipers are one of the most important parts of your car.
-Without them, you would not be able to brake properly and would probably end up in a ditch somewhere.
+Without them, you would be unable to brake properly and probably end up in a ditch somewhere.
 They work by pressing the brake pads against the rotors when you brake.
 This friction slows down the rotation of the wheels and ultimately stops the car.

 2. What tools are needed to clean and lubricate brake calipers?